This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a community pharmacy in the centre of the town of Blackburn, Lancashire.
+This is a community pharmacy in the town of Blackburn, Lancashire.
 Its main services include dispensing NHS and private prescriptions and selling over-the-counter medicines.
+It also provides a ‘flu vaccination service.
 The pharmacy supplies some people with their medicines in multi-compartment compliance packs and delivers some medicines to people’s homes.

 Inspection summary findings